mitkan191003/giftgen-infra/docs/architecture.md

 ## What Still Needs A Follow-Up Infra Pass

-- AWS Load Balancer Controller installation
-- the final Cloudflare API record pointing at the live ingress endpoint
-- private repo credential management for ArgoCD if the backend repo is not public
 - image automation details for ArgoCD-managed workloads
+- non-GitHub private repo credential options if GitHub App auth is not the chosen model
 - staging and prod environments

 ## Reference Docs